Just because you want that brand-new car doesn’t mean it’s good for your finances.

 Rather than jump into an impulse purchase, find out what monthly payments would be on the vehicle you want, but don’t purchase it yet.
 Instead, deposit that amount into savings each month for a down payment on a future new car purchase.

 For example, if you save $545 per month for 12 months, you’ll have $6,540.
 Can’t afford to save that much monthly?
 Then you probably can’t yet afford to buy a new car.

 6. How much money do I have in emergency savings?

 If you lose your job or run up a big medical bill, you must still make car payments.
 That’s where having emergency savings comes in.
 You’d hate to have your new car repossessed because you missed payments.

 You also may have to tap into savings to pay related new car costs such as sales taxes and licensing fees.

 7. How much will I pay to insure this vehicle?

 Make sure you factor auto insurance premiums into your total new car purchase.
-The average annual premium for a 32-year-old, single, male driver on a 2019 Toyota Camry ranges from around $1,000 to $3,800, according to Bankrate, a financial products comparison and personal finance site.
+The average annual premium for a 30-year-old, single, male driver is $1,869 according to Bankrate, a financial products comparison and personal finance site.

 Find out: How to Save Money on Car Insurance